JanneSickert/Stock-correlations/README.md

 Because data science always takes a while, I have implemented different starting points.<br><br>
 - parser.Main.main(String[] args)	// Downloads all data.
 - parser.Test.main(String[] args)	// Tests with example values
 - analysis.MakeData.main(String[] args) // Converts the data from the graph into numbers.
+And assigns scores to the stocks at different intervals.